JayBotsa/LyreBird-EDi/docs/Quanta_Time.md

 ## Universal Balance as the Origin of Yin-Yang Duality

 ![Justus Scale](https://github.com/JayBotsa/LyreBird-EDi/blob/5cc2dc038167984f69d352296630617898089c72/Image/Justus.jpg)

+Balance

+$$
+\text{Universal Balance} = 432 \times \left( \frac{104.5}{360} \right) \times \phi^{-1}
+$$

 Universal Balance = 432 × (104.5 / 360) × φ⁻¹

 ![Full Symmetric Sine Wave - Yin-Yang Oscillation from 77.5 Hz Balance](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/e1c90dc1c8a40d8bd12a83a30bf65679fe26330d/Image/SineFull.PNG)

 This derived constant ≈77.5 Hz represents the stable address of water at rest—the flat mirror of coherence where all ripples return to zero deviation, δ=0 eternal.
-This balance point is most relevant in the Goldilocks zone where water remains liquid, enabling the coherent medium that spawns and promotes life. below is the Frequince of balanced water that forms jelly struture known as Wet Water.
+This balance point is most relevant in the Goldilocks zone where water remains liquid, enabling the coherent medium that spawns and promotes life.
+Below is the frequency of balanced water, shown at its balance state: that coherent stable balance with a unique unbalance of 104.5, with an additional imbalance on top of that of 0.00001, creates a balanced chaos.
+This forms a jelly structure known as Wet Water.

 ![Flower of Life - Coherent Medium for Life](https://raw.githubusercontent.com/JayBotsa/LyreBird-EDi/fa83c85b32b755c76477b664343761dbf20b4fc5/Image/life.PNG)